 Highlighting

 Highlighting in Solr allows fragments of documents that match the user's query to be included with the query response.
-The fragments are included in a special section of the response (the highlighting section), and the client uses the formatting clues also included to determine how to present the snippets to users. "fragments" herein are sometimes also referred to as snippets or passages.
+The fragments are included in a special section of the response (the highlighting section), and the client uses the formatting clues also included to determine how to present the snippets to users.
+Fragments are a portion of a document field that matches all or some of the query and are sometimes also referred to as snippets or passages.
 Highlighting is extremely configurable, perhaps more than any other part of Solr.
 There are many parameters each for fragment sizing, formatting, ordering, backup/alternate behavior, and more options that are hard to categorize.
 Nonetheless, highlighting is very simple to use.

 Basic Usage (TODO)